-Particularly vocal in applying open-sourcing to magic is a Marco Tempest, a well known techno-illusionist of Swiss origin, who is currently engaged in developing a robot named ‘Baxter’ to serve as his personal assistant in future.
+Particularly vocal in applying open-sourcing to magic is Marco Tempest, a well known techno-illusionist of Swiss origin, who is currently engaged in developing a robot named ‘Baxter’ to serve as his personal assistant in the future.

 Another magician who supports this view is Kieron Kirkland who is currently practicing his art in Britain.

-Whether convincing other experts will be easy or difficult remains to be seen as also is the fact that how many of them come forward in support of this concept?
+Whether convincing other experts will be easy or difficult remains to be seen as is the fact that how many of them come forward in support of this concept?